hardyoyo/RodmanPottingerCookbook/recipes/PickledRedOnions.md

 ---

 Gather all ingredients.
 Thinly slice red onion.
 Pack onion slices into a clean 1 pint mason jar.
-Combine vinegar, salt, sugar and peppercorns in a small pan, bring to boil over medium heat.
+Combine vinegar, salt, agave syrup and peppercorns in a small pan, bring to boil over medium heat.
 Carefully pour brine solution over onions (probably do this in the sink, so splashes aren't a big deal).
 Let stand, uncovered, for 30 minutes.
 Seal the jar with a tight-fitting lid and shake well.